dapasa/aws-challenge/README.md

 - Runing over NGINX web server (Required)
 - Make documentation for each step
 - Automate with CloudFormation (Optional)
-- Use Configuration managemente tool (like Puppet, Chef or Ansible) (Optional)
+- Use Configuration management tool (like Puppet, Chef or Ansible) (Optional)
 - Load Balancer configuration (Optional)
 - Run the NGINX server with docker system (Optional)